GOTTDENKER LABORATORY

 DVM

-Graduate Student – Comparative Biomedical Sciences Program
+PhD student– Comparative Biomedical Sciences Program

 Research interests: *Infectious diseases, *zoonotic diseases, *Parasitic Infections, *Veterinary Pathology